Homological Berglund-H\"ubsch-Henningson mirror symmetry for curve singularities: Loop B-model

 \subsection{Generation}

-Now that we have characterised the full subcategory $\mathcal{B}\subseteq \mathrm{HMF}(\A^2,\Gamma,\w)$, we aim to show that it generates.
-To this end, we utilise the following result of Polishchuk-Vaintrob: \begin{lem}[{\cite[Proposition 2.3.1]{PolishVainCFT},} cf. {\cite[Corollary 5.3]{Dyckerhoff}}] The category $\mathrm{HMF}(\C^2, \Gamma, \w)$ is split-generated by the $L$-grading shifts of the stabilisation of the module $R/(x, y)$. $ $ \end{lem} After showing that $\mathrm{HMF}(\A^2,\Gamma,\w)$ is split-generated by $\mathcal{B}$, we then appeal to the facts that $\mathcal{B}$ is intrinsically formal and $\Tw\mathcal{B}$ is idempotent complete to prove: \begin{prop} The functor
+Now that we have characterised the full subcategory $\mathcal{B}\subseteq \mathrm{HMF}(\C^2,\Gamma,\w)$, we aim to show that it generates.
+To this end, we utilise the following result of Polishchuk-Vaintrob: \begin{lem}[{\cite[Proposition 2.3.1]{PolishVainCFT},} cf. {\cite[Corollary 5.3]{Dyckerhoff}}] The category $\mathrm{HMF}(\C^2, \Gamma, \w)$ is split-generated by the $L$-grading shifts of the stabilisation of the module $R/(x, y)$. $ $ \end{lem} It should be emphasised that \cref{PVGeneration} is a statement about \emph{split} generation of the homotopy category $\mathrm{HMF}(\C^2, \Gamma, \w)$, rather than \emph{generation} of the dg-category $\mathrm{mf}(\C^2, \Gamma, \w)$.
+Nevertheless, establishing that $\mathcal{B}$ split generates $\mathrm{HMF}(\C^2, \Gamma, \w)$ is the major step towards the required generation statement. \begin{prop} The category $\mathrm{HMF}(\C^2, \Gamma, \w)$ is split-generated by $\mathcal{B}$. \end{prop} Before giving the proof, we record the required generation result as the following corollary.